-Regulatory Alert: Proposed Changes to Pennsylvania’s Storage Tank Regulations
+Regulatory Alert: Changes to Pennsylvania’s Storage Tank Regulations

 From the Desk of Chris Kern, P.G., Project Manager

-The following are proposed changes to Act 2 technical guidance:
+The following changes were made to Act 2 technical guidance:

 >> Act 2 sites now require free product recovery to the “maximum extent practicable”, consistent with storage tank corrective action process.